mobiusml/mobius_on-premise_doc/source/video_keywording.rst

 **Keyword Tagging**

-If you have bought the keyword tagging feature, the following arguments can be set:
+If you have selected the keyword tagging feature, the following arguments can be set:

 * *num_fps* (int, default *3*): (Integer) Number of frames per second that are to be extracted and analyzed.
 This value should be increased for fast changing content.
 Doubling this value roughly doubles the processing time of our SDK.
-* *tag_keywords* (default *true*): Flag to signal if keywording tags should be returned.
+* *tag_keywords* (default *true*): Flag to signal if standard concepts should be returned.
-* *keyword_threshold* (default *0.5*): Threshold on the confidence of the keyword predictions.
+* *keyword_threshold* (default *0.5*): Threshold on the confidence of the concept predictions.
-* *keyword_topk* (default *50*): Maximum number of keywords to be returned *per video shot*.
+* *keyword_topk* (default *50*): Maximum number of concepts to be returned *per video shot*.

 **Segment-level and Video-level Tagging**

-|mobvis_video| offers both segment-level as well as video-level tagging of videos, whose default values depend on whether the **shot detection feature** has been bought.
+|mobvis_video| offers both segment-level as well as video-level tagging of videos, whose default values depend on whether the **shot detection feature** has been selected.
 The arguments are:

 * *video_level_tags* (default *true*)
 * *shot_level_tags* (default *true* if **shot detection has been bought**, *false* otherwise)

 Furthermore, an optional argument can be used to specify a fixed video tagging interval.
-This can be useful in case the shot detection feature has not been bought, but the content is still changing over time.
+This can be useful in case the shot detection feature has not been selected, but the content is still changing over time.

 * *fixed_segment_length* (default *3*)